mgunawardhana/Learning-NestJS-REST-API/README.md

 ![street-market-sunset_23-2151529944](https://github.com/user-attachments/assets/fdbbc584-e3be-4612-a1b4-91565fdfc737)

-# Online Book Management System
+# LibraHub Online Book Management System

 The Online Book Management System is a backend application designed to handle the management of books, authors, and customer interactions for an online bookstore.
 The system provides a structured and efficient way to store, retrieve, and update data related to books, authors, customers, and purchases.